pattan9955/tp/docs/UserGuide.md

 ### Clear Ingredients:
 `clear ingredient`

-Clear all the ingredients from the inventory of ingredients.
+Clear all the ingredients from the Inventory.

 Format: `clear ingredient`

 Example(s):
 1. `clear ingredient`
-<br />Expected Output:<br />`Inventory has been cleared!`
+<br />Expected Output:<br />```Inventory has been cleared!```

 ### Find Ingredients:
 `find ingredient`

-Find an ingredient in the inventory based on a user-inputted keyword(s) from the name of the item.
+- Search for an ingredient from the Inventory based on a user-inputted keyword(s) that match the name of an ingredient(s).
+- Current requirements for a keyword:
+    1. Keyword is case-insensitive.
+       i. e.g. Finding with keyword: "corn" will match with "COrN"
+    2. Any keyword must match a full word in the name of the recipe.
+       i. e.g. Finding with keyword: "corn" will match with "CoRN flour", "coRn FlakeS", etc. but not "popcorn" ii. e.g. Finding with keywords: "corn Chicken beef" will match "beef Chicken", "beef corn", etc. but not "beefcorn"
+- After `find ingredient` command, to see the full list of ingredients again, please use `list ingredient` command.

-Format: `find ingredient <keyword>`
+Format: `find ingredient <keyword>...`

 Example(s):
 1. `find ingredient potato`